 Directed Readings (GVPT 898)

 Doctoral students may offer 12 hours of directed readings as a part of the doctoral program.
 Before registering for such readings, students must obtain the approval of the faculty member who will supervise the readings.
 A statement of the planned readings program and the graded assignments must be filed with the Director of Graduate Studies.

 Advancement to Candidacy

-Under Graduate School rules doctoral students must be admitted to candidacy within five years after admission to the doctoral program.
-This requires that students complete all course work, successfully pass comprehensive examinations, remove all "Incomplete" grades and defend a dissertation prospectus.
+Under Graduate School rules, doctoral students must be admitted to candidacy within five years after admission to the doctoral program.
+This requires that students complete all course work, successfully pass comprehensive examinations, successfully pass the paper requirement, remove all "Incomplete" grades, and defend a dissertation prospectus.

 The CORE program includes the following:

 - GVPT 700: Scope and Methods of Political Science.